 Marijuana increases the heart rate and dilates blood vessels.
 This usually results in lower blood pressure.

-A November 2016 study linked cannabis use to stress cardiomyopathy.
+Besides these well-known cardiac side effects, a November 2016 study linked cannabis use to stress cardiomyopathy.

-Long Term Study of Cannabis Users
+Long-Term Study of Cannabis Users

 A study published in JAMA in July of 2016, followed marijuana users for 20 years.